1,1'-Azobis(1,2,3,4-tetrazole)

-1,1'-Azobis(1,2,3,4-tetrazole) is a highly explosive and unstable chemical compound discovered by Thomas M. Klapötke and Davin G. Piercey at the Ludwig Maximilian University of Munich which contains a long continuous chain of nitrogen atoms, with an unbroken chain of ten nitrogen atoms contained within two 1,2,3,4-tetrazole rings and an azo bridge.
+1,1'-Azobis(1,2,3,4-tetrazole) is a highly explosive and unstable chemical compound discovered by Thomas M. Klapötke and Davin G. Piercey at LMU Munich which contains a long continuous chain of nitrogen atoms, with an unbroken chain of ten nitrogen atoms contained within two 1,2,3,4-tetrazole rings and an azo bridge.
 It is related to 1,1'-azobis-1,2,3-triazole which has a similar structure but with an 8 nitrogen atom chain through the replacement of two N atoms with C-H groups.
 It is stable only up to 80 °C and is reported to be one of the most sensitive explosives in existence.